Yucca filamentosa

-Yucca filamentosa, Adam’s needle and thread, is a species of flowering plant in the family Asparagaceae native to the southeastern United States.
+Yucca filamentosa, Adam's needle and thread, is a species of flowering plant in the family Asparagaceae native to the southeastern United States.
 Growing to 3 m tall, it is an evergreen shrub valued in horticulture.

 Description

 Usually trunkless, it is multisuckering with heads of 75 cm long, filamentous, blue-green, strappy leaves.
 Y. filamentosa is readily distinguished from other yucca species by white, thready filaments along the leaf margins.
 Flower stems up to 3 m tall bear masses of pendulous cream flowers in early summer.

 Taxonomy

 Y. filamentosa is closely related to Y. flaccida and it is possible they should be classified as a single species.

 Names

 Its common names include Adam's needle, common yucca, Spanish bayonet, bear-grass, needle-palm, silk-grass, and spoon-leaf yucca.

 Distribution and habitat

-The species is found from southeast Virginia south to Florida, and as far west as south and southeast Texas.
-It has become naturalized along the Atlantic coastal plain north to Cape Cod and Long Island Sound, and into areas of the lower Midwest.
-It is reportedly also naturalized in France, Italy and Turkey.
+Yucca filamentosa is native from coastal Virginia south to Florida, and as far west as south and southeast Texas.
+It has become naturalized along the Atlantic coastal plain north to Long Island Sound, and into areas of the lower Midwest.
+It is reportedly also naturalized in France, Germany, Italy and Turkey.

-This plant is most commonly found in sandy soils, especially in beach scrub and dunes, but also in fields, barrens, and rocky slopes, though it grows well also in silt or clay soils.
+In its native environment, Yucca filamentosa is most commonly found in sunny open areas in sandy soils, especially in beach scrub and sand dunes, but also in fields, barrens, and rocky slopes, though it grows well also in silt or clay soils.
+Normally Yucca filamentosa will spread horizontally across open sunny and dry areas, creating a dense thicket of sword like foliage.
+Yucca filamentosa is hardy to USDA zone 5 to 12.